 Investment advisers registered with the SEC who manage private funds and have at least $150 million in regulatory assets under management attributable to “private fund assets” (as defined in the Form PF) are required to file a Form PF through the IARD website.
 Note, this may include assets of a separate account running a parallel strategy to a private fund managed by the adviser.

-Large Hedge Fund Advisers (advisers with over $1.5 billion in hedge fund assets under management) must file quarterly within 60 calendar days after the end of each quarter, or by March 1, 2018 for the quarter ended December 31, 2017.
-All other advisers must file annually within 120 days of the end of their fiscal year, or by April 30, 2018 for advisers with a December 31 fiscal year end.
+Large Hedge Fund Advisers (advisers with over $1.5 billion in hedge fund assets under management) must file quarterly within 60 calendar days after the end of each quarter, or by March 1, 2019 for the quarter ended December 31, 2018.
+Most other advisers must file annually within 120 days of the end of their fiscal year, or by April 30, 2019 for advisers with a December 31 fiscal year end.
 Advisers are cautioned to carefully review the definitions and the instructions for Form PF when determining the amount of “private funds assets” and “hedge fund assets.”

 Advisers who have not yet started preparing their Form PF filings are encouraged to start this process promptly.